A Geometric Modeling of Occam's Razor in Deep Learning: Introduction

 \section{Introduction}

 Deep neural networks (DNNs) are usually large models in terms of storage costs.
 In the classical model selection theory, such models are not favored as compared to simple models with the same training performance.
-For example, if one applies the Bayesian information criterion (BIC)~\cite{sETD} to a DNN, the DNN will never be selected due to the penalty term with respect to (\wrt) the complexity.
+For example, if one applies the Bayesian information criterion (BIC)~\citep{sETD} to DNN, a shallow neural network (NN) will be preferred over a deep NN due to the penalty term with respect to (\wrt) the complexity.
 A basic principle in science is the Occam\footnote{William of Ockham (ca. 1287 --- ca. 1347), a monk (friar) and philosopher.}'s Razor, which favors simple models over complex ones that accomplish the same task.
 This raises the fundamental question of \emph{how to measure the simplicity or the complexity of a model}.

-In this work, we follow the principle of minimum description length (MDL)~\cite{rMBS,rFIA}, also known in another thread of research as the minimum message length (MML)~\cite{wbAIM}.
-This field has been under development for decades~(see \eg the MDL book~\citealt{pTMDL}).
-Having inspired many practical methods, its theory has not yet been broadly applied in the deep learning realm.
+Formally, the preference of simple models has been studied in the area of minimum description length (MDL)~\cite{rMBS,rFIA,pTMDL}, also known in another thread of research as the minimum message length (MML)~\cite{wbAIM}.
+By the theory of MDL~\cite{pTMDL}, statistical models that can most concisely communicate the observed data are favored and expected to generalize better~\cite{grMDL,MDLbarroncover,MDLzhang,pmlr-v98-grunwald19a,PACMDLbounds}.
+This is intuitive, as complex models often lead to overfit.

-Consider a parametric family $\mathcal{M}=\{p(\bm{x}\,\vert\,\bm\theta)\}$.
+Consider a parametric family of distributions $\calM=\{p(\bm{x}\mid\bm\theta)\}$ with $\bm{\theta}\in\Theta\subset\Re^D$.
 The distributions are mutually absolutely continuous, which guarantees all densities to have the same support.
 Otherwise, many problems of non-regularity will arise as described by \cite{InfiniteFIM2011,InsufficiencyFisher2013}.
+The Fisher information matrix (FIM) $\fim(\bm\theta)$ is a $D\times{D}$ positive semi-definite (psd) matrix: $\fim(\bm\theta)\succeq0$.
+The model is called \emph{regular} if it is (i) identifiable~\citep{calin2014geometric} with (ii) a non-degenerate and finite Fisher information matrix (i.e., $\fim(\bm\theta)\succ 0$).